We estimate the costs or savings (resource impact) associated with technologies and guidelines so you can plan for and implement guidance.

 Help to develop our resource impact tools

-To check our tools are fit for purpose we get them checked by an independent panel - the Adoption and Impact Programme Reference Panel.
+To check our tools are fit for purpose we get them checked by an independent panel - the Adoption and Impact Reference Panel.

 Join the panel to give your expert advice on tools and resources developed to support NICE guidance.